openhab/openhabian/docs/openhabian.md

 For the setup on Wi-Fi, you'll need to make your SSID and password known to the system before the first boot.
 Additionally to the setup instructions given above, the following steps are needed:

-- Flash the system image to your micro SD card as described, do not remove the SD card yet
-- Access the first SD card partition using the file explorer.
-It's a vfat (Windows) filesystem.
-  (we assume you're using a Windows, Mac or other desktop system to flash the SD)
-- Open the file `openhabian.conf` in a text editor
-- Uncomment and complete the lines reading `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`
+In `openhabian.conf`, uncomment and complete the lines reading `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`

-- Save, Unmount, Insert, Boot
-- Continue with the instructions for your hardware
+{: #fake-hw}
+### Fake hardware mode
+If to install openHABian fails because you have a non-supported hardware or run an unsupported OS release, you can "fake" your hardware and OS to make openHABian behave as if you did own that HW/OS.

+In `openhabian.conf`, uncomment and complete the lines reading `hw=`, `hwarch=` and/or `release=` with the hw and os versions you want to attempt installation with.

 {: #debug-mode}
 ### Debug mode
 See [Troubleshooting] section if you run into trouble installing.
-If you want to turn on debug mode, follow the instructions in the previous section and insert a line into `openhabian.conf` reading either `mode=unattended_debug` or better right away `mode=debug_maximum`.
+If you want to turn on debug mode, edit `openhabian.conf` and set the `debug=` parameter to either `none`, `on` or `maximum`.

 {: #ipv6-notes}
 ### IPv6 notes